prometheus/docs/content/docs/guides/query-log.md

 # Using the Prometheus query log

-Prometheus has the ability to log all the queries run by the engine to a log file.
+Prometheus has the ability to log all the queries run by the engine to a log file, as of 2.16.0.
 This guide demonstrates how to use that log file, which fields it contains, and provides advanced tips about how to operate the log file.

-The query log has been introduced in v2.16.0.

 ## Enable the query log